x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mailbox-moves.md

 ---
-title: "Mailbox moves in Exchange 2016" ms.author: dmaguire
+title: "Mailbox moves in Exchange Server" ms.author: dmaguire
 author: msdmaguire
 manager: scotv
-ms.date: 6/8/2018
+ms.date: 7/5/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: 9c0a0bc9-2a39-4cf0-aa6e-6e5ef3fd38b5
-description: "Summary: Learn about moving and migrating mailboxes in Exchange 2016, and the enhanced capabilities in the batch move architecture."
+description: "Summary: Learn about moving and migrating mailboxes in Exchange Server, and the enhanced capabilities in the batch move architecture."
 ---

-# Mailbox moves in Exchange 2016
+# Mailbox moves in Exchange Server

- **Summary**: Learn about moving and migrating mailboxes in Exchange 2016, and the enhanced capabilities in the batch move architecture.
+ **Summary**: Learn about moving and migrating mailboxes in Exchange 2016 and Exchange 2019, and the enhanced capabilities in the batch move architecture.

 You use mailbox moves to move mailboxes to, from, and within your Exchange organization.
 These are the basic types of mailbox moves that are available:

 - **Local mailbox moves**: You move mailboxes from one mailbox database to another on Exchange servers within a single Active Directory forest.
-For instructions, see [Manage on-premises mailbox moves in Exchange 2016](../architecture/mailbox-servers/manage-mailbox-moves.md).
+For instructions, see [Manage on-premises mailbox moves in Exchange Server](../architecture/mailbox-servers/manage-mailbox-moves.md).

 - **Cross-forest mailbox moves**: You move mailboxes to Exchange servers in a different Active Directory forest.
 You can initiate the move from the target forest where you want to move the mailboxes (known as a *pull* move type), or from the source forest that currently hosts the mailboxes (known as a *push* move type).
 For more information, see [Prepare mailboxes for cross-forest move requests](../architecture/mailbox-servers/prep-mailboxes-for-cross-forest-moves.md).